raystack/depot/docs/contribute/development.md

 We need to create an application which has org.raystack.depot as a dependency.
 This application will create any sink that a developer wants to test by using sink-factories.
-The RaystackSink's APIs can be used to send data to sinks and check the response.
+The Sink's APIs can be used to send data to sinks and check the response.
 One can setup monitoring to see metrics emitted too.

 #### Maven and gradle dependency